 When patients test as having borderline high-risk smoldering myeloma, should they receive treatment?

-In this episode, Dr. Brian G.M.
+Dr. Brian G.M.
 Durie discusses if patients with borderline high-risk smoldering myeloma should start treatment early.

 The BOTTOM LINE: